Skip to main content

 Allowlist/EDL access

-Allowlists or External Dynamic Lists (EDLs) served from Knocknoc require an API key for access, in conjunction with the specific EDL URI.
-These API keys are automatically created when a Passive integration is established, however can be edited or expanded.
-A...
+Allowlists or External Dynamic Lists (EDLs) served from Knocknoc require a secret for access, along with the specific EDL URI.
+These secrets are automatically created when a Passive integration is established, but can be edited or expanded.
+As an Admin, visit ...

 Agent registration

 Users are assigned a default "grant period" (in minutes), either within Knocknoc for local users, or passed as a SAML attribute through "sessionDuration".
-These can be overridden per-Knoc, allowing certain access oaths to have shorter periods if so desired. ...
+These can be overridden per-Knoc, allowing certain access paths to have shorter periods if so desired.
+F...

 v8.0